SamSamhuns/restaurant_app_sh_mem/README.md

 -  `MaxNumOfCashiers` is the maximum number of cashiers that can be operating and invoked after the coordinator begins operation for the restaurant app.

--  `MaxPeople` is the maximum number of clients that can be waiting in the `FIFO` queue to be handled by `cashiers`.
-If more clients attempt to join, they will not join the client queue (process queue).
+-  `MaxPeople` is the maximum number of clients that can be present in the restaurant at any given time.
+If more clients attempt to join, they will simply exit.

 -  `MaxTimeWait` is the maximum time that the restaurant waits before closing the shop given that no new clients have entered and all current clients have left the restaurant.